antarctica/lantern/docs/outputs.md

 Sharing previews, similar to [Item Pages](/docs/site.md#item-sharing-previews), are enabled via [Static Site Page Meta](/docs/models.md#static-site-page-meta) with manually defined values.

+An additional check for a URL known not to exist is generated to check the 404 handler.

 ## Site health output